hudl/fargo/README.md

 If you are adding new packages to godep you may want to update the `hudloss/fargo` image first.

 # Logging
-To enable verbose logging, set the environment variable `FARGO_VERBOSE`
+To change the verbosity of fargo logging, set the environment variable FARGO_LOG_LEVEL to DEBUG, INFO, NOTICE, WARNING, ERROR, CRITICAL
+INFO is the default.

 # Known Issues